hrudham/Quicken/README.md

 You probably have the x86 version of Quicken installed; install the x64 version instead to fix this.

-*Why won't Metro applicatons won't launch when I run build and run this through Visual Studio?*
+*Why won't Metro applicatons launch when I run build and run this through Visual Studio?*

 You're probably running Visual Studio with administrator privileges turned on.
 Try turning it off.